-The investors may refer to the paragraph under New Fund offer Section for applicability of Direct Plan/ Regular Plan under different scenario.
-The Scheme h as reopened for continuos subscriptions and redemptions within 5 Business days from the date of Allotment.
-At the Applicable NAV.
-SEBI vide its circular no. SEBI/IMD/CIR No. 4/ 168230/09 dated June 30, 2009 has decided that there shall be no entry Load for all Mutual Fund Schemes.
-Hence, no entry load is levied for subscription transactions by the Scheme.
+DNGOING OFFER DETAILS Default Plan/ Option The investors may refer to the paragraph under New Fund offer Section for applicability of Direct Plan/ Regular Plan under different scenario.
+Ongoing Offer Period This is the date from which the scheme will reopen for subscriptions / redeem The Scheme h as reopened for continuos subscriptions within 5 Business days from the date of Allotment.
+The AMC shall dispatch the redemption proceeds within three working days from date of receipt of a valid redemption request from the Unit holder. options after the closure of the NFO period.
+AMFI, in consultation with SEBI, shall publish a list of exceptional circumstances for schemes unable to transfer redemption or repurchase proceeds to investors within time as stipulated above, along with applicable time frame for transfer of redemption or repurchase proceeds to the unitholders in such exceptional circumstances.
+Such list shall be published within 30 days of issuance of this circular.
+Ongoing price for subscription (purchase) / At the Applicable NAV. switch-in (from other schemes / plans of the mutual fund) by investors.
+This is the price you need to pay for SEBI vide its circular no. SEBI/IMD/CIR No. 4/ 168230/09 dated June 30, 2009 has decided that there shall be no entry Load for all Mutual Fund Schemes.
+Hence, no entry load is levied for subscription transactions by the Scheme. purchase/switch-in.
 Methodology of calculating subscription price: Subscription Price = Applicable NAV(1+Entry Load, if any) Example: If the Applicable NAV is Rs.
 10, Entry Load is NIL then the subscription price will be: = Rs.
-10 (1+NIL) = Rs.
-10 At the Applicable NAV subject to prevailing Exit Load.
-Ongoing price for redemption /Switch out (to other Schemes/Plans of the Mutual Fund) is price which a Unit holder will receive for redemption/Switch-outs.
-During the continuous offer of the Scheme, the Unit holder can redeem the Units at Applicable NAV, subject to payment of Exit Load, if any.
+10 (1+NIL) Ongoing price for redemption (sale) / switch outs At the Applicable NAV subject to prevailing Exit Load. (to other schemes / plans of the Mutual Fund) by investors.
+This is the price you will receive for Ongoing price for redemption /Switch out (to other Schemes/Plans of the Mutual Fund) is price which a Unit holder will receive for redemption/Switch-outs.
+During the continuous offer of the Scheme, the Unit holder can redeem the Units at Applicable NAV, subject to payment of Exit Load, if any. redemptions / switch outs.
 Methodology of calculating repurchase price: Redemption Price = Applicable NAV(1-Exit Load, if any) Example: If the Applicable NAV is Rs.
 10, Exit Load is 1% then redemption price will be: = Rs.
 10 (1-0.01) = Rs.
 9.99 Investors/Unit holders should note that the AMC/Trustee has right to modify existing Load structure and to introduce Loads subject to a maximum limits prescribed under the SEBI Regulations.
 Any change in Load structure will be effective on prospective basis and will not affect the existing Unit holder in any manner.
 However, the Mutual Fund will ensure that the Redemption Price will not be lower than 95% of the Applicable NAV.
 The Purchase Price shall be at applicable NAV.